 Segway and jeep tours are ideal if you want to cover more ground and save your energy!
 You can also explore by horseback, have a thrilling time with a rock-climbing adventure, and hunt for ancient petroglyphs.
 Look out for diverse wildlife too, including various species of birds, foxes, sheep, and deer.

 Why it’s awesome: One of the most famous places in Colorado for history buffs, the old mining town of Georgetown was founded in the late 1850s.
 Victorian-period buildings line the main street and it’s a top place to peek into the past and admire the beautiful architecture.
 There are many interesting old buildings, including Georgetown Public School, the Masonic Temple, Grace Episcopal Church, and Alpine Hose Firehouse No. 2.
-There’s a scenic lake close to the town and the area has excellent hiking trails.
+There’s a scenic lake close to the town and the area has excellent hiking trails – if you like hiking, consider also taking a trip to Glenwood Springs just a couple hours drive away.
 Local museums teach visitors more about the area’s past, and there’s a charming sightseeing train in the summer months.
 Several movies have shot scenes in Georgetown’s beautiful streets.